sbt/sbt-start-script/README.md

 the future: https://github.com/sbt/sbt-native-packager

-Right now, there are some things this plugin does that native-packager doesn't do, but maybe they aren't important.
+Right now, there are some things this plugin does that native-packager doesn't do, but maybe they aren't important to you, or you could easily add them to native-packager.

 For example, native-packager always copies dependent jars over into a staging area instead of using them from the ivy cache - in